 4. Go for regular health check-ups

-Orthopaedic injuries can lead to debilitating pain and serious complications if left untreated.
-If prolonged pain and discomfort do not diminish even after the application of home remedies, consult your podiatrist and seek professional treatment promptly.
+Orthopaedic injuries can lead to debilitating pain and serious complications if left unaddressed.
+If prolonged pain and discomfort persist even after the application of home remedies, consult your podiatrist and seek professional attention promptly.